California Wrongful Termination Attorneys

 Workplace injuries give the injured employee the right to file a claim for workers’ compensation.
 Despite California laws which clearly lay out this right, many employers choose to retaliate against employees who do file a workers’ comp claim.
 While all forms of retaliation are illegal, the last course of action is naturally the most severe.

-If you were terminated after filing a workers’ compensation claim, we at Pacific Workers’ Compensation Law Center want to help.
+If you were terminated after filing a workers’ compensation claim, we at Pacific Workers', The Lawyers for Injured Workers want to help.
 Our team of retaliation attorneys share more than 130 years of experience and believes in the just treatment of all Oakland employees.
 With our firm on your side, you can confidently stand up to mistreatment in the workplace.

 This retaliation can take place in many forms, including:

 Let us review your case for free!
 Simply submit an online form and we’ll do the rest.

 California is an “at-will” state; that means employers in California reserve the right to fire an employee at any time, with or without notice, for nearly any reason.
 However, an employer cannot fire you for reasons that are discriminatory or retaliatory in nature.
 As a person and an employee, you have rights.
 If an employer violates those rights by terminating your employment, you have grounds for a wrongful termination suit.

 To put it simply, you can file a wrongful termination complaint if, in firing you, your employer violated:

 - A state law